-During one of these creative sessions, the task was given to design the landing page for the online resource providing the information about big cities around the world.
-Typically for the design of landing pages, the designer decided to apply expressive and informative potential of the background images.
+During one of these creative sessions, the task was given to design the landing page for the online resource providing information about big cities around the world.
+Typically for the design of landing pages, the designer decided to apply the expressive and informative potential of the background images.
 The objective set for the visual design was to convey the mood and the atmosphere via one photo for each city.
-The solution found for this aim was the animated widget with horizontal scrolling presenting three big cities in order to create the efficient visual perception of the information for the target readers.
+The solution found for this aim was the animated widget with horizontal scrolling presenting three big cities in order to create an efficient visual perception of the information for the target readers.
 The three different capital cities were chosen to show how dissimilar styles can be united in one design.

 The first page of the BCG concept presents Berlin.
-The city is filled with various sights so it was the difficult choice to make.
+The city is filled with various sights so it was a difficult choice to make.
 The designer tested many pictures to find the one which would bring the right mood of the city.
 In the end, there were two variants.

 Both pictures make an effective design but the second conveys the atmosphere of solid and futuristic Berlin better so the designer favored it.
 The name of the city becomes the center of the composition, bold and quickly readable in strong uppercase letters.
 The word sets the high perspective of the famous tower.
 The letters are arranged among the spires in the way which gives the feeling they always were there.

 The second featured city is Madrid.
-It is often thought that Spanish capital city fully consists of medieval buildings but that’s not exactly true.
+It is often thought that the Spanish capital city fully consists of medieval buildings but that’s not exactly true.
 Today Madrid is one of the modern European business centers, so the designer decided to present the modern side of the city.
 Here is one of the examples made while searching for the best fitting picture.

-Yet the priority has been given to the bridge in contemporary style.
+Yet the priority has been given to the bridge in a contemporary style.
 Keeping the consistent scheme with the previous page, the center of the composition remains the name of the city.
-The word shows the deep perspective with the modern construction echoing the form of the swirl or vortex.
-The subheading presents the motivating line gives the mood of the energetic and bright city.
+The word shows a deep perspective with the modern construction echoing the form of the swirl or vortex.
+The subheading presents the motivating line that gives the mood of the energetic and bright city.
 Here is the final result.

 Every new day brings new knowledge.
 Searching for the perfect background photo the designer missed the fact that there is not only Madrid in Spain but also another one in Iowa, USA.
 The Internet played a joke with the designer mixing photos of two Madrids, so it’s impossible to distinguish them for those who haven’t visited all the corners of these places.
 Well, that’s good to take lessons from the errors, and this case gave us all the chance to learn something new.